 RESPONSIBILITIES AND SCOPE

-- Ensure compliance with TNC policies and procedures, and external (donor/legal/IRS) requirements.
+- Ensure compliance with Conservancy policies and procedures, and external (donor/legal/IRS) requirements;

-- Provide input through project teams for the development and implementation of new initiatives or the improvement of existing programs.
+- Provide input through project teams for the improvement of existing programs;

 - Work is diversified and may not always fall under established practices and guidelines.

-- Multi-lingual skills and multi-cultural or cross-cultural experience are appreciated.
+- Multi-lingual skills and multi-cultural or cross-cultural experiences are appreciated;